xzhang9308/xzhang.github.io/_pages/about.md

 # 🔥 News
 - *2023.03*: &nbsp;🎉 One paper on vector quantization for image compression is accepted by CVPR 2023.
 - *2022.03*: &nbsp;🎉 One paper on multi-modality face video restoration is accepted by TPAMI.
+- *2021.02*: &nbsp;🎉 One paper on ROI image compression is accepted by CVPR 2021.
+- *2020.12*: &nbsp;🎉 One paper on high fidelity image compression is accepted by TIP.
+- *2020.09*: &nbsp;🎉 One paper on numerosity is accepted by NeurIPS 2020.
+- *2020.07*: &nbsp;🎉 One paper on multi-modality video restoration is accepted by ACMMM 2020.
+- *2020.02*: &nbsp;🎉 One paper on face video decompression is accepted by CVPR 2020.

 # 📝 Publications